ramachandran-lab/ML-MAGES/README.md

 Python 3.9.16 is used for implementing the method.
 A list of Python packages used for the implementation is included in the file `Python_packages.txt`.

+*The folders `data` and `output` for running the method on genotyped data are not included in the repository.
+Data is available upon request.*

 ## Code Folder

 The `code` folder in this repository contains the following files: